nbrandolino/dotfiles/README.md

 ## Disclaimer
 Using the Makefile will overwrite all of the dotfiles for these applications.
 Use with caution.
+> **Note:** This GitHub repository is a mirror of a private, self-hosted GitLab repository.

 ## License
 This tool is licensed under the GNU General Public License (GPL).
 See the `LICENSE` file for more details.